Abdelrahman-Abuhelal/Abdelrahman-Abuhelal/README.md

 - 👋 Hi, I’m @Abdelrahman-Abuhelal
-- 👀 I’m interested in algorithims and data structre
+- 👀 I’m interested in algorithims and data structure
 - 🌱 I’m currently learning java and android
 - 💞️ I’m looking to collaborate on simple java projects